loomltd/Logstash-output-to-Azure-Blob/README.md

 It is fully free and fully open source.
 The license is Apache 2.0, meaning you are pretty much free to use it however you want in whatever way.

-This plugin has been forked and modified from [tuffk/Logstash-output-to-Azure-Blob](https://github.com/tuffk/Logstash-output-to-Azure-Blob)
+This plugin has been forked and modified from [tuffk/Logstash-output-to-Azure-Blob](https://github.com/tuffk/Logstash-output-to-Azure-Blob) through [loomltd](https://github.com/loomltd/logstash-output-to-azure-blob)
 ## Documentation

 ### How to install the plugin